23. Days of Wrath

 At present, China’s military is a sleeping giant if ever there was one.
 But all it will take to wake them up is four demons from out of town.
 Once awake, the purpose of their aggression will be to severely depopulate their neighbors, providing room for China’s population to expand—Lebensraum, as the Nazis would have called it.
 If China has any kind of national memory, they will be especially brutal toward Japan—who did precisely the same thing to them a century previously.
 India, Australia, and Southeast Asia—the most populous regions to survive World War III—will also be hit hard.
 Taiwan is toast.
 Korea is unified—and promptly swallowed whole.
 The Philippines are overrun, and this time there’s no MacArthur melodramatically promising to return and save the day.
 Malaysia, Indonesia, and the rest of Southern Asia are goners: specifically, the Muslim populations that weren’t obliterated as the Middle East perished under the folly of Gog, are wiped out.
-And as in the oh-so-recent world war in the west, over 1.7 billion lives—one third of the earth’s remaining population—will be lost.
+And as in the oh-so-recent world war in the west, two billion lives—one third of the earth’s remaining population—will be lost.

 “But the rest of mankind, who were not killed by these plagues, did not repent of the works of their hands, that they should not worship demons, and idols of gold, silver, brass, stone, and wood, which can neither see nor hear nor walk.
 And they did not repent of their murders or their sorceries or their sexual immorality or their thefts.”
 (Revelation 9:20-21) Genocidal wars will seem so common by this time that the survivors in the West will greet the news of World War IV with yawns and shrugs.
 Gee, that’s too bad, but I’ve got problems of my own to deal with.
 One gets the feeling from these verses that the general populace doesn’t make the connection between the disasters they’re experiencing and the displeasure of God.
 If the bombs are no longer falling in their own backyard, then life is good, relatively speaking.
 In a world without moral absolutes, World War II-style holy indignation against the evil aggressors will be a meaningless concept.
 But even if the West wanted to get involved (which they won’t) there’s not enough infrastructure left to mount any kind of sustained military response.